-“Nothing…” I responded as I reddened more, neither of the women clearly believed me.
+“Nothing…” I responded quickly and unconvincingly, as I reddened more, neither of the women clearly believing me.
 “It just seemed a bit weird.
 Like he was part of a fantasy novel I was writing, and some other entries too… so wait.
 Was I dating him?”
 I asked, “because no Cole visited me in the hospital.”

 “Trust me, I tried to get that information out of you.”
 Eloise interjected.
 Claire laughed and rolled her eyes.

 “But why if we were so close did he never come to the hospital?
 Or check on me here?
 I don’t even have him in my phone or on social media.”
 I pressed.